 More specifically, the business process automation industry in which part of the Company's business operates is characterized by rapid technological change, evolving industry standards and changing client preferences.
 The success of the Company's business depends, in part, upon its ability to develop technology and solutions that keep pace with changes in its industry and the industries of its clients.
 Although the Company has made, and will continue to make, significant investments in the research, design and development of new technology and platforms-driven solutions, it may not be successful in addressing these changes on a timely basis or in marketing the changes it implements.
-In addition, products or technologies developed by others may render the Company's services uncompetitive or obsolete.
-Failure to address these developments could have a material adverse effect on the Company's business, results of operations and financial condition.
+In addition, products or technologies developed by others may render the Company's susiness, results of operations and financial condition.